Turning Off Fight Or Flight Response

 Boosting your income can significantly relieve financial stress, and there are plenty of options to explore.
 Traditional methods like asking for a raise or hunting for a higher-paying job might be more straightforward than they seem.
 Demonstrating your value and having a clear idea of your worth can make these pursuits more successful.

 Side hustles offer flexibility and can be a fun way to earn extra cash.
 Freelancing, tutoring, or turning a hobby into a money-making venture are all viable options.
+There are online affiliate programs to teach you how to make money through affiliate marketing, check it out here Wealthy Affiliate .
 The gig economy has opened doors to diverse income streams that fit into various schedules and lifestyles.

 Passive income is another path worth exploring.
 Investing in stocks, rental properties, or creating digital products like e-books that sell on autopilot can generate additional revenue without a continuous active effort.
 It’s about putting in work upfront for future gains.